jiangerr/CS-3281/notes/notes.md

   - a well-chosen mapping function can improve locality
 1. simplifies memory allocation
     - any virtual page can be mapped to any physical page
-    - virtual apge can be stored in different physical pages at different times
+    - virtual page can be stored in different physical pages at different times
 2. allows for sharing of code/data across processes
     - can map virtual pages in different process virtual address spaces to same physical page
     ![](photos/vmmemorymanagement.png)